 The investment here is the continuing use of online services, storefronts, and lines of communication in brand-building, strategising, and other marketing activities.
 The benefits, however, will prove to be worth the investment as long as one puts the effort into it.

 One example of online advertising, especially in social media, is Facebook advertising.
-As it is the most widely-used social networking site, there is an already established group of connections and networks that you can tap to get your message across.
+As it is the most widely-used social networking site, there is an already established group of connections and networks that you can tap into to get your message across.
 These ads are often seen on the sidebar of your home page, and as your scroll down your news feed.

-Haven’t you notice this?
+Haven’t you noticed this?
 Many advertisers have now become so savvy in their marketing approach that they even request well-known personalities to talk about their products or services on their own social media pages.

 Twitter and Instagram have become a vehicle for marketing, as well, especially if their online following is significant and contains potential clients that the brand wants to connect with.

-Truly, personalities have now become powerful enough that it influences how people think, feel, act, and portray themselves, and it is something that online marketers cannot ignore.
+Indeed, personalities have now become powerful enough that it influences how people think, feel, act, and portray themselves, and it is something that online marketers cannot ignore.

 Advertising With Pay-Per-Click Management from AdWords

 Speaking of advertising, most online companies now employ PPC and re-marketing strategies that get their websites higher visibility when certain search terms, or keywords, are used.